 - Never underestimate Infographics – Neil used infographics to show results and/or make comparisons.
 People are visual beings so they are naturally attracted to figures and images.
 So, incorporating infographics when creating blog posts is a wise thing to do.

 - Search Engine Friendly Posts – This is not only pertaining to proper keyword phrases but also to the traffic that each keyword phrase gets.
 If you want to check how much traffic a keyword is getting, use keyword tools such as keywordspy.com.
 Targeting keywords with high volume of traffic is good but it is also good to include low volume keywords (long tail).
-These two have their own strengths that are good for your blog in the long run.
+These two have their own strengths that are good for your site in the long run.
+If you’re struggling with the SEO aspect of growing your site then it might be worth looking for an agency like Digital Tepee SEO to get professional SEO rather than winging it by yourself and doing more harm than good!

 - People Friendly Posts – Although you need to keep search engines in mind, your posts will be read by people, not robots.
 That means you need to create posts that are unique, informative, and timely.
 Do not try to please the search engines so much that you neglect the value that your audience deserves!
 This is one of Neil’s “trademarks” in running his blogs.